appium/ruby_console/osx.md

 `adb kill-server; adb devices`

 If you see `error: protocol fault (no status)` just keep running the command until the emulator is detected.

+- With both the Android emulator running and the Appium server started, it's time to launch the appium console.
+Make sure the ENV vars are exported.

+`arc`

+If you see `WARN: Unresolved specs during Gem::Specification.reset:`, it's safe to ignore that.